dvci/cc-pki/docs/workflows.md

 Acots, transactions, and workflows are defined using the [Integrating the Healthcare Enterprise (IHE) definitions](https://profiles.ihe.net/GeneralIntro/ch-3.html).

-### Actors
+## Actors

 Actors produce, manage, or act on health information.
-Actors relevant to the WHO DDCC Federated Trust Network include:
+Actors relevant to a Federated Trust Network include:

 - **Credential Issuers:** Credential Issuers generate digital vaccine certificates which may be issued to individuals.
 Issuers may generate